surabhigovil/AccumulaTest/README.md

 **The deployed app is available at : <link>https://surabhigovil.github.io/AccumulaTest/</link>**

-After clicking on the URL above, select products tab to view and update shipping dates.
+After clicking on the URL above, please select products tab to view and update shipping dates.

 **Running the app locally:**